vmware/nsx-alb-datascript-samples-library/availability/host_switching2.md

 # HTTP Host Switching using Host Header

 Load balance requests across different pools based on Host header.
-Assuming host header name is used to generate pool name.
+Assuming host header value/name is used to generate pool name.
 Example, if host header equals to 'www.example.com',' pool 'www.example.com_pool' will be selected.
 If 'www.example.com_pool' has servers up in the pool, pool will be selected.
 Pools has to be attached to datascript.
 Apply this to the "HTTP REQUEST" Event.

 ```
 -- HTTP_REQUEST